Isle of Wight Guru

 OPTION 1: THE ISLE OF WIGHT COASTAL PATH OVER FOUR DAYS

-One company, Contours, suggests a route over 4 days, with walks of 17 - 20 miles.
-This is an ideal option if you fancy a challenge rather than a sauntering holiday.
-The Isle of Wight coastline is not especially hilly apart from some bits around the West and South points.
+If you start from Portsmouth and want to complete the Isle of Wight coastal path in four days then you'll do 17 - 20 miles per day.
+That's ideal if you fancy a challenge rather than a sauntering holiday.
+The Isle of Wight coastline is not especially hilly in the North and East but has some climbs around the West and South points.

 The four day anticlockwise option stops at: